 Old 19th Century period homes, the house with a brown wooden door with steps leading up to a large porch, was used in the film “Jimmy’s Hall”.
 The movie was shot on location in the North West of Ireland and some scenes were shot on The Mall in Sligo.

-No. 8 and No. 9 are End-of-terrace 2 bay 3 storey, over basement 19th Century houses with a shared carriageway.
+No. 8 and No. 9 are End-of-terrace 2 bay 3 stories, over basement 19th Century houses with a shared carriageway.